-How long does an accident at work claim take (to settle or go to court)?
+How long does an accident at work claim usually take (to settle or go to court)?
 In other words, how long will it take to get compensation?

 - How long it takes to obtain the initial medical report on your injuries